On the stabilization of the topological complexity of graph braid groups: Local calculation

 \section{Local calculation}

 This section is dedicated to the computations that will, after some elaboration, imply the main theorems.
 We begin with the well known observation that, within the configuration space $B_2(\stargraph{3})$, there is the loop given by the threefold concatenated path where $v_i$ denotes the $i$th vertex, an underscore indicates a constant path, and $e_{ij}:[0,1]\to \stargraph{3}$ is the unique piecewise linear path from $v_i$ to $v_j$ with $e_{ij}(\frac{1}{2})=v_0$, the essential vertex.
-Note that $\epsilon$ is a loop based at the configuration $\{v_1, v_2\}$.
+Note that $\epsilon$ is a loop based at the configuration $\{v_1, v_2\}$ (here and above we use braces to indicate unordered configurations).

 It is a standard fact that $\epsilon:S^1\to B_2(\stargraph{3})$ is a homotopy equivalence.
 More precisely, we have the following (see \cite[Lem.
 4.2]{Knudsen:TCPGBGSM}, for example).

 \begin{lemma} The map $\epsilon$ factors through an embedding $S^1\to B_2(\stargraph{3})_{v_0}$ as a deformation retract. \end{lemma}